 When you take the IB Physics exam, you'll be nervous no matter what.
 But having seen a practice test beforehand will be a huge benefit since you'll know the format of the test cold and will be used to the length and style of the test.

-In this article, I will at least try to get you familiar with the exam format by exposing you to IB Physics past papers, both free and paid.
+In this article, I'll help get you familiar with the exam format by exposing you to IB Physics past papers, both free and paid.
 I'll also share strategies on how best to use these IB Physics tests for your own exam prep.

 Where to Find Free Past Papers